 What does Crawled - currently not indexed mean in Google Search Console?

 It means Google crawled the page but has not added it to the index.
-Check for duplicate or thin content, weak internal links, poor canonical signals, soft-404-like pages, and whether the page adds enough distinct value to deserve indexing.
+Check the selected canonical, duplication, soft-404 signals, internal links, and whether the page serves a distinct search need.

 What does Discovered - currently not indexed mean?